-- Submission of a resolution to the HOD

-- Move that the HOD refer the issue to the Board of Directors for further action
+- No action - Move that the HOD refer the issue to the Board of Directors for further action - Request that HAC submit a related resolution on behalf of a reference committee, to the HOD

-- No action

 General conduct during House of Delegates sessions-When considering issues on the floor of the House of Delegates, delegates and alternate delegates should determine what, in their judgment, is in the best interests of the AVMA and the veterinary medical profession as a whole, while also considering the views of their constituencies.
 House members should approach all issues with an open mind and should not arrive at a decision on how to vote on any particular matter before the matter is debated and discussed in full.